Multi-agent pipelines built around the failure modes.

 An autonomous multi-agent build pipeline.
 Specify a project.
 Walk away.
 Return to working software.

-LangGraph orchestrates the agents. n8n handles the infrastructure.
+LangGraph orchestrates the agents.
+Headless Claude Code agents do the work.
+Underneath, a custom code-graph — a Neo4j model of the whole codebase — gives the system structured knowledge of the code it's changing.
 Archie — the Architect — sits at the centre, holds the context, and decides what the agents are and aren't allowed to do.

 The first project built through the multi-agent pipeline.
 AppFactory existed long before LangGraph — FamilyCookbook is what it produced.